openstate/open-wob-api/docs/user/quickstart.rst

 Quickstart
 ===================

 Anxious to get started right away?
-This page provides you with a short introduction on how to get started with querying the Open Raadsinformatie API.
+This page provides you with a short introduction on how to get started with querying the Openwob API.

 The base URL of the API is :rest_api_v0:`v0`, but it won't return any data.